C9198-Mete/MY-AWS-09-21/aws/hands-on/10_12_2021_IAM/IAM.md

 - create a group

-- anatomy of the policy and attaching policy to the identities.
+- anatomy of the policy and attaching policy to  identities.

 - make troubleshooting about credentials